 Dylan; our incredibly gorgeous little boy...... to most Dylan looks like a 'normal' (what is normal anyway???)
-12-18month old but in fact Dylan is approaching his seventh birthday but is stuck in the mind and body of a baby.
+12-18month old but in fact Dylan is 11 YEARS OLD!! but is stuck in the mind and body of a baby.
 He is in constant pain yet his specific condition remains unidentified.

 Dylan's love for life is incredible for he knows no different.
-Like most babies he babbles and crawls around, recently trying to toddle aided.
+Like most babies he babbles and crawls around, recently he toddles - aided.

 No one can make Dylan better.
 No diagnosis can cure him, so we manage Dylan's day to day care as it comes.
 To us everyday is a gift.

 Dylan is afflicted with an undiagnosed genetic condition or SWAN (Syndrome Without A Name) which means he suffers from a long list of complex issues.
 The doctors simply cannot explain Dylan’s condition, other it being Life-Limiting and Life-Threatening.
 A big worry for our family is that Dylan regularly stops breathing and suffers daily seizures.
 Our little man is also non-mobile and non-verbal.